 Table 18.
 Chemical Weed Control in Peanuts (cont.)
-Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Split application (PPI + P OST), Most broad lleaf weeds and nutsedge imazethapyr, MOA 2 0.031 + 0.031 Effective on most common broadleaf (Pursuit 2 AS) (2 + 2 oz) weeds and yellow and purple nutsedge.
+Herbicide and Formulation Pounds Active Ingredient Per Acre Precautions and Remarks Split application (PPI + P OST), Most broad lleaf weeds and nutsedge imazethapyr, MOA 2 (Pursuit 2 AS) 0.031 + 0.031 (2 + 2 oz) Effective on most common broadleaf weeds and yellow and purple nutsedge.
 Does not control eclipta, lambsquarters, ragweed, or croton.
 Pursuit will usually control seedling johnsongrass and foxtails.
 For control of other annual grasses, Pursuit may be tank mixed with Dual Magnum, Dual, Outlook, Prowl H2O, Prowl, or Sonalan and incorporated.
 See label for incorporation directions and rotational restrictions.
 Some weed species have developed resistance to Pursuit.
 Research in N.C. has generally shown more effective control of a broader spectrum of weeds with split applications of half of the Pursuit applied preplant incorporated followed by the other half applied early postemergence.
-Preemergence, Annual grasses and small-seeded broadleaf weeds alachlor, MOA 15 2 to 3 Apply as soon after planting as possible.
+Preemergence, Annual g rasses and small- seeded broadleaf weeds alachlor, MOA 15 2 to 3 Apply as soon after planting as possible.
 (Intrro 4 EC) (2 to 3 qt) All four herbicides are weak on Texas - panicum.
-Before using Inntro, check dimethenamid, MOA 15 0.75 to 1 with buyers to determine if there are (Outlook 6.0 L) (16 to 21 fl oz) marketing restrictions on Intrro-treated
+Before using Inntro, check dimethenamid, MOA 15 0.75 to 1 with buyers to determine if there are (Outlook 6.0 L) (16 to 21 fl oz) marketing restrictions on Intrro-treated metolachlor, MOA 15 0.95 to 1.27 - peanuts.
+(Dual Magnum 7.62 EC) (1 to 1 33 nt)

+(Intrro 4 EC) (2 to 3 qt) panicum.
+Before using Inntro, check

+dimethenamid, MOA 15 0.75 to 1 with buyers to determine if there are

-(16 to 21 fl oz)
+(Outlook 6.0 L) (16 to 21 fl oz) marketing restrictions on Intrro-treated

-0.95 to 1.27
+metolachlor, MOA 15 0.95 to 1.27 peanuts.

-(1 to 1.33 pt)
+(Dual Magnum 7.62 EC) (1 to 1.33 pt)

-(1.5 to 2 pt)
+(Dual 8 EC) (1.5 to 2 pt)

-0.95 to 1.5
+acetochlor 0.95 to 1.5

-(1.25 to 2 qt)
+(Warrant 3 ME) (1.25 to 2 qt)

-peanuts.